Distance Learning: The Ultimate Guide to Online Learningby Becton Loveless

 9) Room for Additional Exploration

-Great online courses provide curious students with resources which provide additional information and and a greater depth of detail.
+Great online courses provide curious students with resources which provide additional information and a greater depth of detail.
 It's another fine balance: having too many supplemental add-ons can be confusing or stressful, but it's important to give students an opportunity to learn more if they wish to do so.
 The key is to clearly differentiate the core class requirements from the additional resources, so students know exactly what's expected of them, and what options are available.

 10) Creative Design